Website Manager

 WASHINGTON, PA, Aug.
 10, 2025 – South Zone champion Corpus Christi, Texas, used a seven-run fourth inning to overcome an early deficit and defeat Caribbean Zone champion Barranquilla, Colombia, 12–6, in Game 6 of the 2025 PONY League World Series.

 The decisive fourth inning saw the South Zone champions send 11 batters to the plate.
-Trevino’s three-run home run gave Corpus Christi the lead for good, while Nathan Torres and Josh De Los Santos added run-scoring singles.
+Trevino’s three-run home run gave Corpus Christi the lead for good, while Nathan Torres and John De Los Santos added run-scoring singles.
 In total, Trevino finished 2-for-3 with four RBIs, and De Los Santos collected three hits.

 With the victory, Corpus Christi advances to face Host Area champion Washington County, Pennsylvania, in Game 12 on Monday, Aug.
 11, at 7:00 p.m.
 Barranquilla will play in Game 9 on Monday, Aug.
 11, at 10:00 a.m. against the winner of Game 7 between Asia-Pacific Zone champion Chinese Taipei and East Zone champion Bronx, New York.